 Certain MPT investments include fixed income and equity securities of Nokia Corporation (the ultimate parent of the Company).
-However, such fixed income and equity securities constitute "qualifying employer securities" within the meaning of section 407 of ERISA, and therefore these investments do not constitute non-exempt party-in-interest transactions.
+However, such fixed income and equity securities constitute "qualifying employer securities" within the meaning of section 407 of ERISA, and therefore these investments constitute exempt party-in-interest transactions.